-Kim Dotcom: Twitter Password Hack ‘Deliberate’ So U.S. Government Spying Can Access Unencrypted Passwords
+Kim Dotcom: Twitter Password Hack ‘Deliberate’ So U.S. Government NSA Spying Can Access Unencrypted Passwords

 The NSA spying scandal during the Obama administration rocked the trust that Americans have in their own government.
 In recent years, the NSA-CIA whistleblower scandal of 2017 included the allegation that former FBI Director James Comey was covering up a massive “wiretapping” program.
 The timing of the announcement of the Twitter password “bug” also happens to coincide with news of many other tech giants slamming the door on NSA spying by closing off encryption backdoors.

 In the spring of 2018, a tech coalition which includes big names like Apple, Facebook, Google, Microsoft, Verizon, and Yahoo’s parent company Oath all criticized “new proposals to engineer [security/encryption] vulnerabilities into devices and services” so that the U.S. government could have access.
-In the past, all of the listed companies were “hit by allegations of complicity with the government’s surveillance efforts,” so the tech giants were fighting back because they believed the proposed vulnerabilities could be exploited by malicious hackers, not just the U.S. government spying.
+In the past, all of the listed companies were “hit by allegations of complicity with the government’s surveillance efforts,” so the tech giants were fighting back because they believed the proposed vulnerabilities could be exploited by malicious hackers, not just the U.S. government’s spying programs.

 “Weakening the security and privacy that encryption helps provide is not the answer,” said the group’s statement, according to ZDNet.